 Veterinarian-Issued Health Certificates for Traveling

-Traveling with Cats and Dogs
+Health Certificate for Cats and Dogs

 The majority of health certificates are valid for up to 10 days--though some are valid for longer--be sure to keep this in mind when you are selecting the date you schedule your appointment for, and schedule it as far in advance as possible to make sure we will be able to see your pet within a time frame that works for your travel needs.